40net-cloud/fortinet-azure-solutions/FortiGate/Documentation/faq-publicip.md

 ![AzureLBFrontendIP](images/faq-publicip-pip.png)

-On the Fortigate-VM, the interface needs to allow the probe response similar to the port 1 and port 2 configuration.
+On the FortiGate-VM, the interface needs to allow the probe response similar to the port 1 and port 2 configuration.

 <pre><code>
 config system interface